Sharpe Ratio Table Template

-This sharpe ratio table template demonstrates the calculation of sharpe ratio given the expected portfolio return, risk-free rate and standard deviation of the portfolio return.
+This Sharpe ratio table template demonstrates the calculation of the Sharpe ratio (using the arithmetic mean) given the expected portfolio return, risk-free rate, and standard deviation of the portfolio return.

 Enter your name and email in the form below and download the free template now!

 The Sharpe Ratio (or Sharpe Index) is commonly used to calculate the performance of an investment by adjusting for its risk.

 The higher the ratio, the greater the return of portfolio relative to the risk taken, and thus, the better the investment.
 The ratio can be used to evaluate a single stock or investment, or an entire portfolio.

 Sharpe Ratio = (Rx – Rf) / StdDev Rx

 - StdDev Rx = Standard deviation of portfolio return / volatility

 It’s all about reducing volatility.
 If an investment had an annual return of only 10% but had zero volatility, it would have an infinite (or undefined) Sharpe Ratio.